2017 update: travel to Venezuela is currently not advised due to civil unrest.

 International bus services connect Venezuela with Colombia (two crossings to all major cities) and Brazil (one crossing that continues south to Manaus).
 There’s also a connection by boat to the nearby island nation of Trinidad.

-This page by David Wodka.
+This page was written by David Wodka.